ashwinvin/websurfx/docs/features.md

 ### Hybrid Cache

-This feature provides the advantages of both `In Memory` caching and `Redis` caching and it is an ideal solution if you need a very resilient and reliable solution for the `Websurfx` which can provide both speed and reliability.
+This feature provides the advantages of both `In Memory` caching and `Redis` caching and it is an ideal solution if you need a very resilient and reliable solution for the `Anvesh` which can provide both speed and reliability.
 Like for example if the `Redis` server becomes unavailable then the search engine switches to `In Memory` caching until the server becomes available again.
-This solution can be useful for hosting a `Websurfx` instance which will be used by hundreds or thousands of users all over the world.
+This solution can be useful for hosting a `Anvesh` instance which will be used by hundreds or thousands of users all over the world.

 ## Tabular Summary